scottjbarr/bookmarkable/README.md

 # Bookmarkable

-Bookmarkable is a fun little program I've put together to help me manage my bookmarks across multiple machines, from the command line.
+Bookmarkable is a little program I've built to help me manage my bookmarks across multiple machines, from the command line.
+Yes, I could have (and have) used some third party thing, but in the end I just want simplicity and to be in control of my own data.

 I'm using a secret Gist as storage, so you will neeed to setup a Personal Access Token on Github.